FreeCodeCampBusan/javascript_videos/README.md

 1. **Validate US Phone Numbers** -- Very seriously long and complex `Regular Expressions`.
 Using `Regex.test()` to validate strings against a regular expression.
 YouTube: https://youtu.be/JB71tFPsm2s

+2. **Symmetric Difference** -- Finding the symmetric difference of 2 or more sets of numbers.
+Uses `reduce()` and 2 helper functions.
+YouTube: https://youtu.be/v04Bmbfa4Jk

 ## Contribute

 Contributions is what makes open source projects succeed!
 If you see a mistake or think you have a useful improvement, fork/clone this repo and make a pull request!